Travel advice for Peru

 The Amazon (places like Iquitos, Tarapoto, and Pucallpa) is hot, with average temperatures of 86°F (30°C).
 Rainfall increases to about 7 inches (178 mm).
 River levels begin to rise, making boat travel easier.

 In October, Peru is in its shoulder season, so you get a mix of good weather and fewer tourists.
 Places like Machu Picchu won’t be as packed as in the peak months (June-August), giving you a more relaxed experience.
-This lower tourist traffic usually means you’ll have more flexibility with bookings and might find better deals on hotels and tours.
+This lower tourist traffic usually means you’ll have more flexibility with reservations and might find better deals on hotels and tours.
 While prices aren’t at their lowest, they’re generally more reasonable compared to peak season.

 October brings springtime weather and some of Peru’s most vibrant local celebrations.
 It’s a great month to explore cities and enjoy cultural events.
 See our top picks for this month or browse the full list of must-see attractions.
 For an even more in-depth look at how to spend your time in Peru, see our ideal 7-day, 10-day and 14-day itineraries.